carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Teamster

 No one is more critical to the free flow of trade throughout the Terran Republic than you.
-You're on your way to:
+You were on your way to:

 1. Take your last vacation before you hit 30 years and retire
-2. Haul a tanker of water from Barafu to the outer planets
+2. Haul a tanker of water from Barafu to Kivuli
 3. Move a load of antimatter between Mwewe and Barafu
 4. Start a new job as a dock worker on Maono
 5. Work the underwater ports of Msituni
 6. Attend a union meeting on Nyumbani

-**Starting gear**
+#**Starting gear**

-3d6x100 credits, exoskeleton, plasma knife, vacuum suit
+`3d6x100` credits, exoskeleton, plasma knife, vacuum suit

 # Homeworld

 The stellar system, Alfajiri, was first discovered and settled by East Africa Stellar Engineering, one of the largest terraforming and orbital infrastructure conglomerates of the 22nd century.
-The colony ship, Ushindi, carried just over one hundred thousand engineers, scientists, politicians, artists, and farmers.
+The colony ship, Victorious, carried just over one hundred thousand engineers, scientists, politicians, artists, and farmers.

 Three thousand years later, humans have spread throughout the system.
 Roll `1d12` or choose what part of the system you come from: